WE NEED FOSTERS

 Young or newborn puppies and pregnant females.

 With "breeding season" basically never ending across the country with irresponsible folks that don't spay/neuter their dogs, we need foster-care providers for Labs about to give birth to new litters of babies, as well as young and newborn puppies who are not old enough to go up for adoption.
-Some puppies or litters may require short-term bottle feeding; most of these youngsters simply need a safe, secure home in which to "grow up" until they reach 8 weeks of age.
+We will move the puppies to other foster homes as soon as their mother is not caring for them any longer.

 Sick, injured or abused animals.